 Completed forms can be sent by email to the Graduate School.
 These forms must be sent from departmental personnel (faculty member, director of graduate studies, administrative personnel, etc.) to our graduation specialists at email@example.com.

-When defenses are conducted remotely, gathering signatures for the can be difficult.
+When defenses are conducted remotely, gathering signatures can be difficult.
 Fortunately, the Report of Defense of Thesis/Dissertation/Project form accepts electronic signatures.
 Your major professor will initiate the signature form and follow the instructions on the form.
 The form will be emailed to firstname.lastname@example.org.
 That form will be the official record of the outcome of the defense.

 If you have questions related to this process, you may contact your graduation specialist in the Graduate School at email@example.com.